redhat-developer/gitops-backend/README.md

 # gitops-backend

-This is a PoC for getting files from a remote Git API.
+This is a service for getting files from a remote Git API.

 ## Installation